-Most of our sales are denominated in U.S. dollars, and we incur most of our expenses in U.S. dollars, Euros, Australian dollars, British Pounds and Israeli Shekels.
+Most of our sales are denominated in U.S. dollars, and we incur most of our expenses in U.S. dollar, Israeli Shekel and Euro.
 According to the factors indicated in ASC 830, "Foreign Currency Matters," our cash flow, sale price, sales market, expense, financing and inter-company transactions, and arrangement indicators, are predominantly denominated in U.S. dollars.
 In addition, the U.S. dollar is the primary currency of the economic environment in which we operate, and thus, the U.S. dollar is our functional and reporting currency.

-On our balance sheet, we convert into U.S. dollars all monetary accounts (principally liabilities) that are maintained in other currencies.
-For this conversion, we use the relevant foreign exchange rate at the balance sheet date.
+On our balance sheet, we convert into U.S. dollars all monetary accounts (principally liabilities) that are held in other currencies.
+For this conversion, we use the relevant foreign currency exchange rate at the balance sheet date.
 Any gain or loss that results from this conversion is reflected in the statement of income as financial income or financial expense, as appropriate.